cbrun/baseliner/README.md

 If no package version was specified, the current bundle-version is taken.

-Right now it is using https://github.com/jeluard/semantic-versioning to do the actual computation of diff but that part is decoupled through OSGi Declarative Services.
-This means one could provide another implementation quite easily.
+Right now it is using BND (https://github.com/bndtools/bnd) to do the actual computation of semantic version to use

+Medium term, the PDE baseline will not be used anymore as it is really inconvenient to deploy and update within a team.

 ----------

 Giving it a try :
 - install it in your Eclipse IDE, update site is here : http://marketplace.obeonetwork.com/updates/nightly/baseliner/repository
-- Right click on a project then click on the action "Enable/Disable Automatic Versioning"
 - Set an API Baseline if none is set yet : http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Ftasks%2Fapi_tooling_baseline.htm
+- Right click on a project then click on the action "Configure/baseline projects"
 - Enjoy

+An incremental builder is available too but even if it's quite fast compared to the PDE api tooling, it could still be improved quite a lot on large project once I have the proper APIs in BNDlib.

 ----------